Xhynk/content-mask/readme.txt

 = Can You Show the Header/Footer on Content Masked Pages? =

 *No*.
-This is because of how we process page requests, it's not actually possible to do this.
-Using Content Mask will override the _entire_ page content.
+This is because of how page requests are processed.
+Using Content Mask will override the _entire_ page content on the front end.

 = Can I Embed Multiple URLs on One Page? =